-The course is examined by two written exam papers.
-Each paper lasts 1 hour and 45 minutes.
-Both papers are worth 50% of the total marks for this course.
-Course Books (provided by college) AQA GCSE History: Understanding the Modern World By D.Ferriby, D.Martin, B.Walsh, 2016 (Covers topics in Paper 1) ISBN-10: 1471862941 AQA GCSE History: Health and the People By A.Wilkinson, 2016 ISBN-10: 9781471864216 AQA GCSE History: Norman England, 1066-1100 By H.Clarke, 2016 ISBN-10: 9781471863424
+The course is divided into two parts:

+Paper 1: Understanding the Modern World looks at: • America, 1840-1895: Expansion and Course Books (provided by college) AQA GCSE History: Understanding the Modern World By D.Ferriby, D.Martin, B.Walsh, 2016 (Covers topics in Paper 1) Health and the People Bv A.Wilkinson, 2016 ISBN-10: 9781471864216

+29

+HISTORY

+215

+MATHEMATICS

+The course

-Exam Board and Specification Codes AQA History 8145 215 MATHEMATICS The course Mathematics can be described, at this level, as the formulation and application of both numerical and abstract concepts.
+Mathematics can be described, at this level, as the formulation and application of both numerical and abstract concepts.
 The student of Mathematics has to be creative and imaginative, must have a sense of flair and most importantly should be curious about the world around them.
-Mathematics touches on many areas and requires intellectual flexibility and a methodical approach Mathematics has a clear influence on Accountancy, Engineering, Finance, Physics and many other areas At the same time it is an active field of research in its own right.
-The course is divided into three components or assessment objectives: - Demonstrate knowledge, understanding and skill in number and algebra - Demonstrate knowledge, understanding and skill in geometry, trigonometry and vectors - Demonstrate knowledge, understanding and skill in statistics and probability.
+Mathematics touches on many areas and requires intellectual flexibility and a methodical approach

+Mathematics has a clear influence on Accountancy, Engineering, Finance, Physics and many other areas At the same time it is an active field of research in its own right.

+66 The pleasure we obtain from music comes from counting, but counting unconsciously.
+Music is nothing but unconscious arithmetic. ??

+Gottfried Wilhelm von Leibnitz,

+philosopher and mathematician

+The course is divided into three components or assessment objectives:

+- Demonstrate knowledge, understanding and skill in number and algebra

+- Demonstrate knowledge, understanding and skill in geometry, trigonometry and vectors

+- Demonstrate knowledge, understanding and skill in statistics and probability.

 What skills do I need?